LetiMaradini/MICB475_25W2_Team_7/Lab_Notebook/Aim_3.md

 ## Purpose
 To identify microbial taxa significantly associated with microgravity exposure and experimental conditions in a murine gut microbiome dataset using Indicator Species Analysis.
 This approach detects taxa that are both **specific** and **frequent** within defined groups, making it well-suited for ecological interpretation and biomarker discovery.

-ISA (Exposure model):** simplifies samples into exposure categories to identify robust indicator taxa and support machine learning applications
+ISA Exposure Model: simplifies samples into exposure categories to identify robust indicator taxa and support machine learning applications

 ---